bbbradsmith/binxelview/readme.txt

 Presets can be loaded and saved.
 The Preset menu is populated both from the current working directory, and also from the directory of the executable.
-You can save a preset file "Default.bxp" to replace the default.
+This can be changed instead to one specific directory of your choice, which will be saved with your options.

 Palette